ymijsters/My_Data_Practical/README.md

     Fail to reject the null hypothesis.
 No significant difference detected between the regions.

 Indeed Russian literature is longer on average, but the difference is still not significant, in contrast to what one might expect based on popular conceptions.
-Especially given the fact that the presence of "War and Peace" inflates these differences.
+Especially given the fact that the presence of "War and Peace" (the outlier on the Russian side) inflates these differences.

 Now across periods, we can see a clear downward trend.